aligent/aligent-graphql-mesh/README.md

 }'
 ```

-// TODO: Should this be handled at build time \
 `JWT_PRIVATE_KEY` - This randomly generated key is used for signing the `MeshToken` that is created by [generateMeshToken()](packages/modules/bigcommerce/src/utils/tokens.ts).
 The MeshToken is then used to authorise actions for a logged in user.

 For local development this value can be any string.